animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Intimacy healing

 Depression, anxiety, PTSD, and [touch starvation](https://youtu.be/4zJXr4jeP5w?si=bQCCeK4_Cxv1MbL1) might be treatable through intimacy.
-The ontology I propose is: communications as a subset of intimacy healing, intimacy healing as a subset of medicine.
-Sex work is legalized as legalized, a subset of fine art, and distinct from intimacy healing, though the fields overlap and intersect.
+Communications as a subset of intimacy healing, intimacy healing as a subset of medicine.
+Sex work as legalized, a subset of fine art, and distinct from intimacy healing, though the branches of medicine and fine art overlap.
 Radical idea, but that's the direction.
 And not subduing patients further to further obstruct their paths to spiritual integrations.
 Humans need each other.
 Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, drugs, or janitors.

 > [!WARNING]
 >
-> In the hospital-provided housing that Lily had when I came to visit, later, after all of the hospitalizations, her neighbor made food, a huge meal, pork chops and mashed potatoes and more.
+> In the hospital-provided housing that Lily had when I came to visit, later, after all of the hospitalizations, her neighbor made food, a huge meal, pork chops, mashed potatoes, and more.
 We then ate a Thanksgiving dinner with her neighbor.
-I brought yams I'd made previously before the invitation, not knowing I was going to be visiting there for Thanksgiving.
+I brought yams I'd made previously before the invitation, not knowing I was going to be visiting/staying there for Thanksgiving.
 >
 > She told me at that hangout she had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
 I think she said he was her most recent boyfriend, that they got into a relationship afterwards that lasted some time, and she'd broken up with him.
 >
 > Since she was being drugged with personality-disinhibiting benzos in that setting as well, the institution, through the captivity and drugging of her — not necessarily the janitor — committed a date-rape.

-And as I wrote before, subduing patients further isn’t an answer.
+Subduing patients further isn’t an answer.
 Meanwhile, intimacy healing, in the realities of touch starvation and human experience, is the most plausible treatment for so many psychological malaises that pharmaceutical drugs couldn’t hope to measure the same efficacy on.

 #### The artificial and synthetic